PierreCBSI/JHW/README.md

 # JHW

-This is a 'Hello World' example to connect to Jenkins
+This example code supports a Github/Jenkins integration test.